martelletto/godot/README.md

 remotely serious.**

 ## Description
-godot is a tool for generating and verifying digital signatures, with a focus on simplicity and the adoption of best practices.
+godot is a tool to generate and verify digital signatures.

 As it stands, 4096-bit RSA probabilistic signatures (PSS) and secp256k1 ECDSA signatures are supported.
 The digest mechanism used is SHA-256.